NET-BYU/networking-course/_labs/http-server.md

 ## Requirements

-- You must use the same version of Python the Embedded Lab computers are using.
+- You must use Python 3.10 for this lab.

 - You **can not use any third party Python libraries** for this lab.
 If you have to `pip install` or clone any repos, in order to import a library, stop.
 The only exception is the formatter, [Black](https://github.com/psf/black), which you have to `pip install`.
 However, you do not use it in your code.